 Myth #1: Fasting Makes Your Body Break Down Muscle

 Protein is not your body’s preferred energy source.

-Glucose, which you consume through carbohydrates and sugar, will always be used first.
-Glycogen, or stored glucose, is used second.
-After these two are used up, your body starts burning fatty acids (transformed into ketone bodies in the liver).
+Your body will always use glucose (which you consume through carbohydrates and sugar) first.
+Glycogen, or stored glucose, is second.
+After your body uses up these two, you start burning fatty acids (transformed into ketone bodies in the liver).